 These one-piece measuring cups are chiefly for dry ingredients, but also have milliliter markings so you can measure your liquids too.
 In fact, they also have a pouring lip which will facilitate you while transferring liquids so you don’t spill anything during processes that call for a slow pour and make a mess.

 These KitchenMade stainless steel measuring cups are more like small bowls, with smooth, curving sides, instead of straight sides that join sharply with the base, so it’ll be easier to get your ingredients out of them without wasting any.
-We all know how frustrating it is to get honey, syrup, peanut butter etc. out of a measuring cup.
+We all know how frustrating it is to get honey, syrup, peanut butter, etc. out of a measuring cup.
 So even if your sticky ingredient decides to give you trouble, you can use a spoon or a spatula to get every last bit out, thanks to the curving sides.

-Granted, you can always use the ¼ cup thrice or the ⅓ cup twice but time is money, folks, and the next time you’re baking for the bake sale with these cups, you’ll thank us.
+Granted, you can always use the ¼ cup thrice or the ⅓ cup twice but time is money, folks, and the next time you’re baking for the bake sale with these cups, you’ll thank me.
 Also, sometimes you just need to measure your ingredients and set them out on the counter before you get to the mixing part and you can’t do that if you only have four cups.

-They might seem a bit pricey, but the 100% Money Back Lifetime Guarantee that KitchenMade offers is incentive enough to splurge just this once (wink).
+They might seem a bit pricey, but the 100% Money-Back Lifetime Guarantee that KitchenMade offers is incentive enough to splurge just this once (wink).

 And they are so shiny, they’ll make a spot of brightness wherever you put them in your kitchen.

 - Made in one piece

 - Dishwasher safe